taimoorrana0/blog.github.io/_posts/2019-03-04-the-memecoin-thesis.markdown

 Bitcoin is valuable not because of the technology, but because of the cult and religion behind it.
 It's a successful meme.
 It's #DigitalGold

-Check out my clip from a recent @epicenterbtc AMA on memecoins:
+Check out my clip from a recent Epicenter AMA where I sparred with Brian about the "staying power" of Litecoin:

 <video width="480" height="320" controls="controls">
   <source src="https://video.twimg.com/ext_tw_video/1087739204409278464/pu/vid/1280x720/_pkcKofH6XIiMPaW.mp4" type="video/mp4">